-This prospectus is part of a registration statement that we have filed with the Securities and Exchange Commission (the "SEC").
+This prospectus is part of a registration statement that we have filed on behalf of the selling stockholders named herein with the Securities and Exchange Commission (the "SEC") pursuant to which the selling stockholders named herein may, from time to time, offer and sell or otherwise dispose of the shares of our common stock covered by this prospectus.
+The selling stockholders and the plan of distribution of the shares being offered hereby are described in this prospectus under the headings "Selling Stockholders" and "Plan of Distribution."
 You should not assume that the information contained in this prospectus is accurate on any date subsequent to the date set forth on the front cover of this prospectus even though this prospectus is delivered or shares of common stock are sold or otherwise disposed of on a later date.
 It is important for you to read and consider all information contained in this prospectus in making your investment decision.
 You should also read and consider the information in the documents to which we have referred you under "Where You Can Find More Information" in this prospectus.

-Neither we nor any of the underwriters have authorized anyone to give any information or to make any representation to you other than those contained in this prospectus.
+You should rely only on the information contained in this prospectus.
+We and the selling stockholders have not authorized anyone to give any information or to make any representation to you other than those contained in this prospectus.
+You must not rely upon any information or representation not contained in this prospectus.
 This prospectus does not constitute an offer to sell or the solicitation of an offer to buy any of our shares of common stock other than the shares of our common stock covered hereby, nor does this prospectus constitute an offer to sell or the solicitation of an offer to buy any securities in any jurisdiction to any person to whom it is unlawful to make such offer or solicitation in such jurisdiction.
 Persons who come into possession of this prospectus in jurisdictions outside the United States are required to inform themselves about, and to observe, any restrictions as to the offering and the distribution of this prospectus applicable to those jurisdictions.